dheerajydv19/Google-Dorks-Simplified/README.md

 # Google Dorks Simplified

-A simple explanation of google dorks, it's uses and collection of best google dorks to get the best and desired information.
+A simple explanation of google dorks, its uses and collection of best google dorks to get the best and desired information.